mauriciokobren/tap/README.md

 ## Structure
 TAP is structured files distributed in 3 folders:
-- pages: this folder contains all the files implementing the classes that represent the pages and the elements (fields, buttons, etc).
+- _pages_: this folder contains all the files implementing the classes that represent the pages and the elements (fields, buttons, etc).
-- testdata: this folder contains the class with all the values used in the testes
+- _testdata_: this folder contains the class with all the values used in the testes
-- tests: this folder contains the files with the tests properly saying.
+- _tests_: this folder contains the files with the tests properly saying.

 ### Pages
+All the classes that represent pages or page elements (fields, buttons, etc) are stored here.
+They contain properties representing parts of each page and also methods that are the actions the user can do in each page.
+The pages available are:
+- _Homepage_: represents GitHub main page
+- _SearchResultPage_: represents GitHub Search Results page
+- _UserPage_: model for user page in GitHub
+- _UserRepoPage_: model for GitHub User Repository page

+The _BasePageElement_ is an extension of Selenium WebElement class with additional methods _set_text(self,text)_, _get_text()_ and _hit_enter(self)_.

 ### TestData
 All the values used in the testes are represented as methods of the class **_TestData_**.